Mount Stromlo Observatory: Research

 data processed both at the observatory and at the Lawrence Livermore National Laboratory.

-Brian Schmidt organised an international collaboration, known as the High-z Supernova Search Team, to study the rate of change of the Cosmic Expansion using type Ia supernovae.
-In 1998, the team reach the conclusion that the cosmic expansion was accelerating, contrary to expectations.
-This universal acceleration implies the existence of dark energy and was named the top science breakthrough of 1998 by Science magazine.
-In 2011, Brian P. Schmidt shared the Nobel Prize in Physics with Saul Perlmutter and Adam Riess for such observations which provided evidence for the accelerating Universe.
+In 1994, ANU and Mount Stromlo astrophysicist Brian Schmidt co-founded the High-Z Supernova Search Team, which studied cosmic expansion using type Ia supernovae.
+In 1998, they discovered that cosmic expansion was accelerating, which implied the existence of dark energy.
+Schmidt shared the 2011 Nobel Prize in Physics with Saul Perlmutter and Adam Riess for this work.

-The 2dF Galaxy Redshift Survey, co-led by Matthew Colless, undertook the largest galaxy redshift survey of its time, and was conducted at the Anglo-Australian Observatory (AAO) with the 3.9m Anglo-Australian Telescope between 1997 and 11 April 2002.
+ANU and Mount Stromlo astronomer Matthew Colless co-led the 2dF Galaxy Redshift Survey, the largest galaxy redshift survey of its time, conducted at the Anglo-Australian Observatory (AAO) with the 3.9m Anglo-Australian Telescope between 1997 and 11 April 2002.
 In total, the survey measured more than 245,000 galaxies, providing, along with the Sloan Digital Sky Survey, the definitive measurements of large scale structure in the low-redshift Universe.

 Advanced instrumentation

 The instrumentation group at Mount Stromlo Observatory has built two instruments for the Gemini Telescope.
 This includes the near infrared integral field spectrometer, NIFS, deployed on Gemini-North, and the adaptive optics imager for Gemini-South, GSAOI.
 NIFS, when nearly completed, was destroyed in the bushfires of 18 January 2003, and rebuilt.

 A new rapid survey telescope, SkyMapper, was completed in 2014.
 SkyMapper resides at the ANU's other observatory (Siding Spring) and can be operated remotely from Mount Stromlo.

 Mount Stromlo hosts a DORIS (geodesy) earth station installed by France's CNES.